 The technique of repair requires attention to detail as this massive muscle pulls on a very slender tendon and good fixation techniques by the surgeon is mandatory.
+We use a very strong artificial ligament (LARS Ligament), which is woven through the muscle and tendon, and attached to the bone with drill holes.
 Following this surgical repair the arm is kept in a sling in internal rotation for at least 3-4 weeks to allow healing.
-Gradual mobilisation is then permitted and heavy loads on this muscle and tendon should not be done before 3 months following the surgery.
+Gradual mobilisation is then permitted and heavy loads on this muscle and tendon should not be done before three months following the surgery.

 The torn sternal head of the Pec Major with woven LARS

 Fig 5.
 Repair of Pec major.
 The muscle is large compared to its tendon – the repair done by the surgeon must be strong enough to withstand the pull of the muscle till the tendon has healed to the bone.